 The listing process will take a month and it could be 6-12 months before you get any bites.
 As mentioned previously, the majority of businesses do not sell.

-We have built our business around solving the unique problem of helping business owners achieve liquidity.
+Simply put, we have built our business around solving the unique problem of helping manufacturing business owners achieve liquidity.

 Manufacturing Business Transition and Management Plans